 Beat to a hard sauce 1/4 pound sweet butter and 1/4 pound pulverized sugar (sifted).
 Add the yolks of 3 well-beaten eggs.
 When a smooth cream, add 4 ounces blanched and sliced almonds, and 6 ounces flour (in which has been sifted 1 teaspoon baking powder).
 Stir with a wooden spoon until a smooth paste.

 Use sugar in making the dough into balls, and set these 1 inch apart in greased pan.
 Wet the tops lightly and sprinkle with sugar and place an almond in the centre of each.
-Bake to a light straw colour.
+Bake to a light straw color.

 The Boston Cooking-School Cook Book (1916)